provrb/libprocman/README.md

 - 🔄 **Dynamic Function Calls**: Dynamically call functions from loaded DLLs.
 - 🖥️ **Start Windows Services**: Start and manage Windows services programmatically.
 - 🗂️ **Add Processes to Startup**: Automatically add processes to system startup.

+## Building
+To build the tests executable:
+1. Open your terminal and change to the project directory
+2. Run the following command in the terminal.
+Make sure -DCMAKE_CXX_COMPILER is the path to your g++ compiler. **Note: Your g++ installation must support C++20!**
+    - `cmake -B build -G Ninja -DCMAKE_CXX_COMPILER=C:/mingw/bin/g++.exe`
+3. Build the executable with the following command:
+    - `cmake --build build`
+4. Run the tests using:
+    - `./build/libprocman.exe`

+Any time you'd like to refactor or implement a new feature, you want to make sure your new features pass all tests.

 ## Installation
 1. Go to the repositorys releases [page](https://github.com/provrb/libprocman/releases)